scottpuls/repo/docs/masternodes.md

 ### Delegate Key

-A masternode requires a "delegate" key, which is known to both Dash Electrum and your masternode.
+A masternode requires a "delegate" key, which is known to both Terracoin Electrum and your masternode.
-Your masternode will use this key to sign messages, and the DASH network will know that you authorized it to.
+Your masternode will use this key to sign messages, and the Terracoin network will know that you authorized it to.

-A delegate key can either be one of your Dash Electrum keys, or an imported key.
-Either way, your masternode and Dash Electrum will both need to know the private key.
+A delegate key can either be one of your Terracoin Electrum keys, or an imported key.
+Either way, your masternode and Terracoin Electrum will both need to know the private key.
 (See *Importing Masternode.conf* below.)

-To use one of your Dash Electrum keys as a delegate key, put its address in the `Masternode DASH Address` field of the `View Masternode` tab.
+To use one of your Terracoin Electrum keys as a delegate key, put its address in the `Masternode Terracoin Address` field of the `View Masternode` tab.

 ### IP Address and Protocol Version